Bolton power stations: History

-Back o’ th’ Bank power station
+Back o' th' Bank power station

 By the late-1900s the power station at Spa Road was increasingly unable to meet the growing demand for electricity.
-In 1912 the Electricity Committee of the Bolton Corporation proposed the construction of a new larger power station at Back o’ th’ Bank (53°35'34.9"N 2°25'27.6"W), about 1 mile (1.5 km) north of the town centre.
-The selected site was west of the River Tonge and east of the Astley Bridge branch of the Lancashire and Yorkshire railway, and directly across the river from the Denvale cotton mills.
+In 1912 the Electricity Committee of Bolton Corporation proposed the construction of a new larger power station at Back o' th' Bank, about 1 mile (1.5 km) north of the town centre.
+The selected site was west of the River Tonge and east of the Astley Bridge branch of the Lancashire and Yorkshire Railway, and directly across the river from the Denvale cotton mills.
 The advantages of the site were that the river provided water for condensing steam at the plant and the railway enabled coal fuel to be delivered directly to the station.

-The local government board sanctioned the development in 1913.
+The Local Government Board sanctioned the development in 1913.
 Building work on the new station started in February 1914 and the first 4,000 kW turbo-alternator was commissioned on 3 September 1914.
 Further plant, including a second 4,000 kW machine, was installed in 1917–18.
 After the First World War the plant at original generating station at Spa Road was decommissioned, but the site was retained as a transformer substation, for converting AC to DC, and for the distribution of electricity.
-The frontage of the former generating station in Spa Road is extant (2020).
+As of 2020 the frontage of the former generating station in Spa Road is extant.

 Operations

 To cater for increased demand, new buildings were constructed at Back o' th' Bank for additional plant.
 Between 1921 and 1923 further steam raising plant was installed consisting of eighteen boilers each capable of supplying 34,000 lb/hr (4.3 kg/s) of steam at a pressure of 225 psi (15.5 bar).
 The total capacity of steam raising plant was 408,000 lb/hr (51.4 kg/s).

 In 1923 the generating machinery comprised 2 × 4,000 kW, 1 × 6,000 kW, 1 × 8,000 kW and 1 × 12,000 kW turbo-alternators.
 This gave a total generating capacity of 34,000 kW.
 The No. 6 machine was an English Electric Company 12.5 MW set which was commissioned in October 1923; it was supplied with steam at 200 psi and 528 °F (13.79 bar and 276 °C).
 This machine remained in operation until 1979, and was moved to the Science and Industry Museum in Manchester as a museum display piece.

-The Back o’ th’ Bank power station generated electricity at 6,400 Volts, 3-phase, 50 Hz; this was transferred to the town through 28 underground cables.
+The Back o' th' Bank power station generated electricity at 6,400 Volts, 3-phase, 50 Hz; this was transferred to the town through 28 underground cables.
 Electricity supplies to users were: